tritrics/ahoi-kirby/README.md

 'tritrics.restapi.enabled.node' => true,
 'tritrics.restapi.enabled.children' => true,

-# also you can optional set the slug under which the api is found (default /rest-api)
+# also you can optional set the slug under which the api is found (default is /rest-api)
 'tritrics.restapi.slug' = '/your-individual-slug',
 ```